brennop/loverboy/README.md

 # features

-- runs tetris (only tested game)
+- MBC1 and MBC3 (no rtc)
-- can change palette
+- Game saves

 # keymaps